farhapartex/candidate-test-task/README.md

 ### Expected output backend
 To store a transaction in the database the output needs to be in json as below.
 For each transaction that is parsed, the expected output should be in json as the below for each of the transactin types.
-You may show the results by returning a JSON object in a method called `get_json_results()` in the `CSVParser` class found in `main.py`.
+You may show the results by returning a list of JSON objects in a method called `get_json_results()` in the `CSVParser` class found in `main.py`.
 Note that there are three different transaction types and how they differ in their output format is shown below.

 #### Example output from backend